Florida Homestead Law & Homestead Exemption

 Any natural person can apply for the Florida homestead exemption as long as the person is a permanent Florida resident, and the homestead property is his/her primary place of residence.
 A natural person does not include corporations, limited liability companies, irrevocable trusts, or partnerships and as such cannot qualify for homestead.

-Florida Homestead Law is not the same as the Florida Homestead Exemption, which is also unique to Florida.
+Florida Homestead Law is not the same as the Florida Homestead Tax Exemption.

 What is the Florida Homestead Property Tax Exemption?

-How is one eligible for the Florida Homestead Exemption?
+How is one eligible for the Florida Homestead Tax Exemption?

 In order to be eligible for this exemption, you must own real property, making it either your permanent residence or the permanent residence of you dependent.
 If you do so, you may be eligible to receive a homestead exemption of up to $50,000.00; $25,000 of which applies to all property taxes, including school district taxes, and the additional exemption up to $25,000 applies to the assessed value between $50,000 and $75,000 and only to non-school taxes.